 Before the first week of May, the field is primarily used by area high schools for practices.
 All other parties wishing to use the field should contact 261-1550.

-The Wausau Area Softball Association (WASA) takes over the management of the field and games are scheduled through them after the first week in May.
-WASA contact is Chuck Berens at 571-3417 for scheduled season.
+The Wausau Area Softball Association (WASA) organized the softball leagues and schedules use of the diamonds through the Park Department.
+Play begins after the first week in May.
+WASA contact is Paul Dykstra/President at 715.212.7345.

 Horseshoe pits are located in the following parks:

 - Big Eau Pleine Park (south and west units)

 - Hammond Park